 Last week was really good, so I’m just aiming for more of the same this week.
 My focus remains the same: Enjoy the experience!

 My plan is to continue onwards practicing the same open chords through a variety of different songs.
 I think this approach is really beneficial for me because it gives the same old chords a new lease of life every time I play a new song.

 I strummed a few of the regular tunes today for around ten minutes.
 Not a very long time, but another quick enjoyable session in the bag.

 Day 71: Tuesday, June 8th 2021

 Practice Time – 30 mins (15 mins morning/ 15 mins evening)

-I played/practised twice today and felt really happy to pick the guitar up on both occasions.
-I ran through the regular songs as well as adding Three Little Birds by Bob Marley to the mix (a good one for practising the A and E chords).
+I played/practiced twice today and felt really happy to pick the guitar up on both occasions.
+I ran through the regular songs and added Three Little Birds by Bob Marley to the mix (a good one for practicing the A and E chords).

 Day 72: Wednesday, June 9th 2021

 Practice Time: 15 mins